This large hopper ball is a fun and enjoyable choice for both teenagers and adults.

 Think about where the hopper ball will be used.
 While they make great indoor toys for rainy days, the majority are perfect for outdoor use, too.
 However, it's best to avoid cheap models for outdoor use, as they won't be as durable.

 Get kids to practice on soft surfaces first.
 Space hoppers are generally safe, but new users are likely to take a few spills while they get the hang of it.
-As such, it's wise to start out on carpeted areas or grass before attempted to hop on hard surfaces.
+As such, it's wise to start out on carpeted areas or grass before attempting to hop on hard surfaces.

 A. Hopper balls were invented in the 1960s by Aquilino Cosani, who worked for an Italian rubber ball manufacturer.
 The idea was patented in 1968, and the first hopper balls appeared in the United States that same year, sold under the brand name Hoppity Hop.
 They made it to the United Kingdom the following year, 1969, sold as Space Hoppers, and a trend for these toys quickly took hold.
 They were so popular in the subsequent few years that they're often considered an iconic part of the 1970s.

 A. Hopper balls might be primarily marketed at children, but they're certainly not just for kids.
-As we mentioned, you can find different sizes of hopper balls and models with differing weight limits, so there's no reason why an adult can't use a hopper if they choose the right size.
+As we mentioned, you can find different sizes of hopper balls and models with different weight limits, so there's no reason why an adult can't use a hopper if they choose the right size.

 A. You can inflate a hopper ball with a hand pump, foot pump, or even an electric pump, assuming your pump has the right attachment to fit in the valve.
 That said, hopper balls aren't especially huge (particularly those models designed for young children), so the majority of healthy adults can manage to blow one up using lung power alone.